 Questions - All 22.
-Should pet shops have to register with a relevant authority if they sell dogs?
-Yes No Unsure 23.
-Should it be an offence to fail to register? ☑ Yes ☑ No ☑ Unsure 24.
-What information and records should a pet shop maintain to ensure compliance with the pet shop provisions can be monitored? ☑ Records of where dogs have been sourced from ☑ Details of new owners ☑ Details of health and behaviour checks ☑ Other - please specify: Information provided to new owners regarding the ongoing care responsibilities and needs for the dog and information on the breed/breeds.
-25. What information and records should a rescue organisation and rescue maintain to ensure pet shops can be monitored and information verified?
-26. How should a pet shop be monitored for compliance?Option 1 - Public monitoring
+Should pet shops have to register with a relevant authority if they sell dogs? □ Yes □ No □ Unsure 23.
+Should it be an offence to fail to register? ☐ Yes ☐ No ☐ Unsure

+Questions - All 24.
+What information and records should a pet shop maintain to ensure compliance with the pet shop provisions can be monitored? compliance with the pet shop provisions can be monitored?
+Records of where dogs have been sourced from □ Details of new owners □ Details of new owne □ Details of health and behaviour checks Other - please specify: Length of time dog has been in rescue, breen description and photo.
+Age of dog when sold, microchip number and a conditions of sale.
+A cooling off period would be useful.
+25. What information and records should a rescue organisation and resc maintain to ensure pet shops can be monitored and information verified?
+History of dog while in their care Date/s dog is taken to and sold from pet shop Microchip, breed description, photos for identification All records should be matched to microchip details photographs of dogs taken from all angles to show colours and patter Any other identifying marks recorded such as scars and tattoos

-\boxtimes Option 2 - Inspections
+26. Нον w should a a pet shop be monitored fo r compliance? П Option 1 - Public m nonitorina

+- ☐ Option 1 Public monitoring

 - \boxtimes Option 3 Audits

 - ☑ Option 4 Audited and inspected upon complaint

-- □ Other please specify:
+- ☐ Other please specify: